LIT-Protocol/docs/docs/SDK/Explanation/migration.md

 - Encrypt this symmetric key using the BLS network key
 - Save this encrypted symmetric key with some access control conditions in the BLS network

-Now in V3, you can perform client-side encryption using the `encrypt` method:
+Now in V3, all you would have to do is to call the `encrypt` method to perform client-side encryption:

 ```javascript
 const publicKey =